Quick Summary

 Located in Maharashtra’s Aurangabad district, the Ajanta Caves are fascinating Buddhist cave structures carved out of rock.
 Buddhist monks, with help from Vakataka rulers like Harishena, crafted these caves.

 Inside, you’ll find beautiful paintings showing stories of the Buddha’s past lives and statues of various Buddhist gods.
-Monks stayed here during the rainy seasons, and traders and travellers also rested here.
+Monks stayed here during the rainy seasons, and traders and travelers also rested here.
 They were accidentally found by British officer Captain John Smith in 1819.

 During the Satvahana period, the Ajanta Caves saw the construction of some of its earliest caverns, including 9, 10, 12, 13, and 15A.
 These caves are adorned with murals illustrating the stories from Jataka literature.
 Notably, these artworks reflect an artistic influence that would later flourish during the Gupta period.